ardoralab/AppPrefsViewer/README.md

 This tool is helpful for debugging preferences, testing onboarding flows, and inspecting app state stored in `UserDefaults`.

+## 🚫 Why Not on the App Store?

+AppPrefs Viewer accesses simulator files directly, which violates macOS sandboxing restrictions.
+Because of this, it **can’t be distributed via the Mac App Store**.
+Instead, you can easily install it from source using Xcode.

 ## 📦 Installation

 Clone this repo and open in Xcode: